-- Tocados (fascinators) and pamelas (broad-rimmed sun hat) are for day weddings only.
+- Tocados (fascinators) can be worn to day or night weddings while pamelas (broad-brimmed sun hat) are for day weddings only.

 - Short dresses / skirts are worn to day weddings.
 You’ll know it’s a day wedding if lunch is served at the reception or the marriage ceremony is before 2pm.

 - Long dresses / skirts / pants are worn to night weddings.
 You’ll know it’s a night wedding if dinner is served at the reception or the marriage ceremony is after 5pm.